jtlapp/electron-affinity/README.md

 Note the following about calling the API:

 - The code imports the _type_ `StatusApi` rather than the class `StatusApi`.
-This keeps main from pulling in window-side code.
+This keeps the main process from pulling in window-side code.
 - `bindWindowApi()` takes both the type parameter `StatusApi` and the string name of the API `"StatusApi"`.
 The names must agree.
 - `bindWindowApi()` takes a reference to the `BrowserWindow` to which the API is bound.
 Each API is bound to a single window and messages only that window.
 - The code calls an API method as if the method were local to the window.
-- Main does not need to do anything special to wait for the window to finish loading. `bindWindowApi` will keep attempting to bind until timing out.
+- The main process does not need to do anything special to wait for the window to finish loading. `bindWindowApi` will keep attempting to bind until timing out.

 ### Organizing Main APIs

 Each main API must be exposed and bound individually.
 A good practice is to define each API in its own file, exporting the API class.
-Your main code then imports them and exposes them one at a time.
+Your main process code then imports them and exposes them one at a time.
 For example:

 ```ts
 // src/backend/main.ts